jackdp/JPPack/Readme.md

 A truncated version of the `TJppBasicPanel`.
 It has only one gradient, all borders have the same color (`Appearance.BorderColor`), but each border can be hidden/shown (`Appearance`: `DrawTopBorder`, `DrawBottomBorder`, `DrawLeftBorder`, `DrawRightBorder`).

-This panel is great for creating a basic window layout.
+This panel is great for creating a basic UI layout.

+---

+### TJppStdPanel

+`TCustomPanel` descendant

+Standard panel with component anchoring support.

 ---

 ### TJppPngButton

 Currently **only for Delphi**.
 `TJppPngButton` is an extended `TPngBitBtn` button from the **PngComponents** package.

 <p align="center">